rogeriotaques/detectr.js/README.md

 write clever and specific CSS rules to refine your website design for each different browser, platform, device and operating system.

-*It has a really small footprint and doesn't have any library dependencies such as: jQuery, Mootools, (...).
-So, you can use it alone, or combined with those packages.*
+_It has a really small footprint and doesn't have any library dependencies such as: jQuery, Mootools, (...).
+So, you can use it alone, or combined with those packages._

 ## Get started

-### 1. Get the source code
+### 1. Get the source code or install it via `npm`

 Start by cloning this repository to your local machine, or just download the source-code into any folder of your PC.
 As an open-source, the source-code is available in its natural format and minified.

+or simply run this command in your terminal

+`sh $ npm install -S detectr.js`

 ### 2. Copy necessary files

-Copy the ```detectr.min.js``` (minified) file to any directory of your website or app.
+Import or copy the `dist/detectr.js` (minified) file to any directory of your website or app.
 For example:

 ```